ju-bezdek/langchain-decorators/README.md

     You are a social media manager.
     ```
     ```<prompt:user>
-    Write me a short header for my post about {topic} for the {platform} platform.
+    Write a short header for my post about {topic} for the {platform} platform.
     It should be for a {audience} audience.
     (Max 15 words)
     ```